Outreach Academy is a Journalism Education Association initiative to promote diversity in the journalism teaching profession.

 Location: Sheraton & Westin Kansas City hotels at Crown Center, Kansas City, Missouri

 Participants who are accepted to the Outreach Academy and attend the workshop earn the following benefits, in addition to the instruction received at the workshop:

 - One year's membership to the Journalism Education Association.

-- Waived registration fee (for the participating adviser only) to that city's National High School Journalism Convention, courtesy of JEA.
+- Waived registration fee (for the participating adviser only) to the Fall JEA/NSPA National High School Journalism Convention, courtesy of JEA.

-- Waived registration fee to the following summer's Advisers Institute.
+- Waived registration fee to the 2024 summer Advisers Institute.